Our office helps university departments and business units develop and evaluate international partnerships.

 • What resources is the partner offering?

-• Is external support available?
+• What external support sources are available?

 Outcomes and expected level of activity